Engshakta/greeting-generator/README.md

 This application consists of two main components:
 - **Backend**: A Node.js server using Express to serve a simple "Hello World" message via a GET endpoint at `http://localhost:5000`.
 - **Frontend**: A React application built with Vite, fetching and displaying the backend's response at `http://localhost:5173`.
-Created as part of a full-stack development training initiative with Sometech, this project showcases the integration of modern JavaScript technologies.
+Created as part of a full-stack development training initiative with The AI union Agency, this project showcases the integration of modern JavaScript technologies.

 ## Tech Stack
 - **Backend**: Node.js, Express, CORS